zhaoqy1996/Delta2ML/README.md

 NOTE 1: All the input and output energies should be/are in Hartree!!!

 NOTE 2: Please do not use this model to predict the energies for molecules with less than three heavy atoms, e.g. Nitrogen (N2).
-For instead, you can easily compute those by yourself or look the values in "B3LYPDE_TZVP_Ene.json".
-For example, the run the following line in python:
+For instead, you can easily compute those by yourself or look up the values in "B3LYPDE_TZVP_Ene.json" by SMILES strings (e.g., N#N).
+For example, you can run the following lines in python to obtain the single point energy of methane:

 ```
 import json